About the Project

 NYC apartments are notorious for challenging kitchen layouts.
 Tasked with effecting a transformation can be daunting.
 In lesser hands, the closed-in U-shaped kitchen would have appeared to offer few options, since the opposite wall contained two below-counter-height windows that couldn’t be altered.
 Undeterred, Bilotta’s designer removed the peninsula and sited an “island” against the wall between the low windows, ignoring the fact that both sides would overlap the windows.
 This island is home to the sink and dishwasher, and even includes additional storage under the seating overhang.
 The newly configured kitchen now offers direct access to the apartment’s entrance.
 Without the circuitous route around the peninsula, the improved flow immediately makes space feel larger, and connects it to the open dining area.

 The project was designed in collaboration with Lauren Stanley of Alive + Kicking Design.
+To see this full Tribeca renovation by A+KD, click here.
 Photography by Kelsey Ann Rose.